-If a Laboratory is to conduct additional analysis on an "A" Sample or "B" Sample after an analytical result for that Sample has been reported (for example: additional Sample analysis to detect EPO, or GC/C/IRMS analysis, or analysis in connection with the Athlete Biological PassportABP or additional analysis on a stored Sample) it may do so after receiving approval from the Testing AuthorityTA or Results Management AuthorityRMA (if different) or WADA.
-However, after an Athlete has been charged with a Code Article 2.1 anti-doping rule violation based on and the presence of a Prohibited Substance, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Prohibited Method in a Sample case has not been finally resolved, then Further Analysis on that Sample may only be performed with the consent of the Athlete or approval from a hearing body (see Code Article 6.5).
+If a Laboratory is to conduct additional analysis on an "A" Sample or "B" Sample after an analytical result for that Sample has been reported (for example: additional Sample analysis to detect EPO, or GC/C/IRMS analysis, or analysis in connection with the ABP or additional analysis on a stored Sample) it may do so after receiving approval from the TA or RMA (if different) or WADA.
+However, after an Athlete has been charged with a Code Article 2.1 anti-doping rule violation and the case has not been finally resolved, then Further Analysis on that Sample may only be performed with the consent of the Athlete or approval from a hearing body (see Code Article 6.5).

-Further Analysis may be performed by the same Laboratory that did the original Analytical Testing. or by a different Laboratory or other WADA-approved laboratory, at the direction of the Testing AuthorityTA or Results Management AuthorityRMA (if different) or WADA.
-Any other Anti-Doping OrganizationADO that wishes to conduct Further Analysis on a stored Sample may do so with the permission of the Testing AuthorityTA or Results Management AuthorityRMA (if different) or WADA and shall be responsible for any follow-up Results Management.
-Any Sample storage or Further Analysis initiated by WADAL or another Anti-Doping OrganizationADO's expense.]
+Further Analysis may be performed by the same Laboratory that did the original Analytical Testing, or by a different Laboratory or other WADA-approved laboratory, at the direction of the TA or RMA (if different) or WADA.
+Any other ADO that wishes to conduct Further Analysis on a stored Sample may do so with the permission of the TA or RMA (if different) or WADA and shall be responsible for any follow-up Results Management.
+Any Sample storage or Further Analysis initiated by WADA, or another ADO shall be at WADA's or that ADO's expense.]